joshmorgan1000/rxrevolt-chain/docs/ARCHITECTURE.md

 └─ scripts/
     ├─ build.sh                 // Helper script for building locally
-    ├─ run_local_node.sh        // Example script to start a node locally └─ ipfs_bootstrap.sh        // Script to set up or connect to IPFS bootstrap peers
+    ├─ run_local_node.sh        // Example script to start a node locally ├─ ipfs_bootstrap.sh        // Script to set up or connect to IPFS bootstrap peers └─ rxrevolt_node.conf       // Basic example of a configuration file
 ```

-**Implementation Detail**: Almost everything is **header-only** (Option A), except for `main.cpp`.
+**Implementation Detail**: Almost everything is **header-only**, except for `main.cpp`.
 This is to simplify distribution, at the cost of larger compile times when changing headers.

-**Block Time**: Dynamically selected (Option C), typically shorter than 10 minutes but scaled based on node load.
+**Block Time**: Dynamically selected, typically shorter than 10 minutes but scaled based on node load.

 **Anti-Spam**: **Built into consensus**.
 No direct deposit or burn is used.